wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/azure-health-bot/includes/3-configure-customer-service-omnichannel-chat.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the application user selection.](../media/app-user.png)

-1. You'll see a new form appear that aligns to an Application User.
+1. You'll see a new form appears that aligns to an Application User.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the application user selection new form.](../media/app-user-form.png)